romanpauk/dingo/docs/architecture/README.md

 Runtime and static implementation code sits under:

-- `include/dingo/runtime/` for runtime registry and injector internals
+- `include/dingo/runtime/` for runtime registry internals
-- `include/dingo/static/` for static registry, graph, and injector internals
+- `include/dingo/static/` for static registry and graph internals

 The main owners for the current architecture are: